NorthStarUAS/ImageAnalysis/scripts/README.md

   ## 6a-render-model2.py

-  Loosely follow the approach of 6b-delauney5.py.
-Create a per image Delaunay mesh of fitted features.
-This mesh will be a convex hull of features found/matched within each image.
-Also include proper textures and texture coordinates.
-This should give accurate texture placement and surface elevations for the points in the sparse mesh.

-  Outside of the convex hull, generate a secondary model to cover the remaining area of the image ... project the corners/edges onto a surface approximation and alpha blend away the extreme edges.

-  ## 6b-delaunay3.py

-  Insert description
+  Create a global Delaunay mesh of the optimized feature coordinates (like 6b-delauney5.py).
+For each image in the main group, project the uv image grid onto the deluaney mesh to generate 3d textured surfaces.
+This still can lead to some visible discontinuity at the edges of the image because it's not a dense mesh approach, but it generally works pretty well for many purposes.
+Support filtering image grid squares that project too close to the horizon or fall outside of the convex hull of the delauney mesh.

   ## 6b-delaunay5.py

-  Output a non-textured delaunay triangulation of the fitted surface
+  Output a non-textured delaunay triangulation of the fitted surface.
+  Viewable with the osgviewer utility, the model can be displayed as a shaded surface, wireframe, or point cloud.

 # 7. Explore